str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 > **The heapq module has been imported for you.
 Feel free to use it**
 > **Each edge has an associated weight.**

+> **Hint 2:**
+> **While the idea of amortization is quite an interesting one that you may want to think about, please note that this is not the focus
+> of this assignment.
+The heapq library should be enough for this assignment.
+If you want to optimize further, you can always come back to
+> this section.**

 #### Warmup 2: BFS

 _[5 pts]_